aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 :::

 :::warning
-Aiven for OpenSearch only allows one migration to progress at a time.
-Once the data migration is complete, it triggers the backup process.
-You cannot start a new migration until the backup process is finished.
+Aiven for OpenSearch allows only one migration at a time.
+After data migration completes, the backup process starts automatically.
+You cannot begin a new migration until the backup process finishes.

-If needed, you can either wait for the backup process to complete or contact the [support team](mailto:support@aiven.io) to disable backups and start a new migration.
+You can either wait for the backup to finish or contact [Aiven Support](mailto:support@aiven.io) to disable backups and start a new migration.
 :::

 ### Amazon S3